SIROK/babel-preset-srk/README.md

 > Babel preset for SIROK

-_**Heads up!**_ If you are people who work at SIROK and would like to know what kinds of existing presets include, please see [Wiki](https://github.com/SIROK/babel-preset-srk/wiki).
-There are great resources to understand what it is and how to contribute in Japanese.
+_**Heads up!**_ People in SIROK.
+If you would like to know what it is and how to contribute, please see [Wiki](https://github.com/SIROK/babel-preset-srk/wiki) which is written in Japanese.

 ## Install